-.11.4 noxious liquid substances as defined in MARPOL Annex II;

-.11.5 harmful substances as defined in MARPOL Annex III; and

-.11.6 radioactive materials specified in the Code for the Safe Carriage of Irradiated Nuclear Fuel, Plutonium and High-Level Radioactive Wastes in Flasks on board Ships (INF) Code.

 3 GUIDANCE FOR PLANNING AND IMPLEMENTING VESSEL TRAFFIC SERVICES

-3.1 Responsibility for planning and implementing a VTS.
-It is the responsibility of the Contracting Government or Governments or competent authorities to plan and implement vessel traffic services or amendments to such services.
+Responsibility for planning and implementing a VTS

+It is the responsibility of the Contracting Government or Governments or Competent Authorities or VTS Authority to plan and implement VTS or amendments to such services.

-3.2 Guidance for planning a vessel traffic service
+3.2 Guidance for planning a VTS

 3.2.1 Local needs for traffic management should be carefully investigated and determined by analysing casualties, assessing risks and consulting local user groups.
-Where the risks are considered VTS addressable, in cases where monitoring of the traffic and interaction between Authority and participating vessel is considered to be essential, the implementation of a VTS, as an important traffic management instrument, should be considered.
+Where a VTS is considered to be the most appropriate instrument to address the risks identified in the area, then its implementation should be considered.

 3.2.2 A VTS is particularly appropriate in an area that may include any of the following: